 Respiratory medicine is a broad, exciting and challenging specialty.
-This short course offers health professionals working in primary care a comprehensive understanding of the assessment and management of patients with acute and chronic respiratory conditions.
+This short course offers health professionals working in primary or secondary care a comprehensive understanding of assessing and managing patients with acute and chronic respiratory conditions.
 You’ll explore presentations and clinical management across adults of all ages.

 Mode of Study: